f-tommy/SeaGapDocs/tutorialmcmcpvg.md

 In `pos_array_mcmcpvg()` with `scale=true`, the initial values at the lines 7-11 in "initial.inp" (corresponding to the 4th polynomial functions) are transformed into the scaled values,the scaled values are optimized.
 Then, the scaled values are retransformed before they are written in the output files.
 The scaling factor is determined as $log10()$ of the step width written in "initial.inp".

+At each MCMC iteration, not all parameters on the 3d B-spline bases are changed to increase the acceptance ratio.
+Number of the changed parameters on the 3d B-spline bases is controlled by `NSB`.

 ## Output text files